-BIOLOGY I-1 credit: 11thG03H03 Biology I is a course that introduces students to the study of living processes.
+BIOLOGY I-1 credit: 11thG03H03

+Biology I is a course that introduces students to the study of living things at various levels of organization.
+Students will explore basic life processes.
 Topics covered are cells and cell processes, genetics, interactions, diversity, taxonomy, ecology, biological evolution and biotechnology.
 Biology I should provide students with the knowledge to make informed decisions about their bodies, their health and their world.